Structek Consulting

 A GTA structural practice running sealed reviews on Fermito.

-Structek Consulting is a structural engineering firm in the Greater Toronto Area producing sealed site review reports on active parking garage repair projects.
-This page describes the firm, the work Fermito is built against, and the rollout in progress.
+Structek Consulting is a structural engineering firm in the Greater Toronto Area producing sealed Site Review Reports (also written FRR or Field Review Report) and short-form sealed opinion letters across five years of output.
+This page describes the firm, the corpus Fermito is calibrated against, and the rollout in progress.

 The firm